The-going/evlproject/content/core/_index.md

   here.

 {{% notice note %}}
-We cannot use the file proxy to relay the traces through the `trace_marker` file, because we want the tracepoint to appear in the output stream at the exact time the code running [out-of-band]({{% relref "dovetail/pipeline/_index.md" %}}) issued it.
-On the contrary, channeling the trace data through the proxy would mean to defer the trace output by design, until the main kernel resumes execution.
+We could not use the file proxy to relay the traces through the `trace_marker` file, because we want the tracepoint to appear in the output stream at the exact time the code running [out-of-band]({{% relref "dovetail/pipeline/_index.md" %}}) issued it.
+On the contrary, channeling the trace data through the proxy would mean to defer the trace output, until the main kernel resumes execution, which would make the trace data useless.
 {{% /notice %}}

 ## EVL device drivers are (almost) common drivers